-Hello my fellow parishioners, my name is Jose Santiago I’m currently chairperson for Parish Council.
+Hello my fellow parishioners, my name is Tim Salata.
+I’m currently chairperson for Parish Council.

 One of the many questions that parishioners ask is, what are the duties of a parish council member?
 I’m going to attempt to answer this question.